BSc (Hons) Adult Nursing (Blended)

 Much of the theoretical content of the course is delivered online and on a flexible basis, meaning that you can access it on demand, at times that are convenient to you.

-The University of Sunderland has strong links with local and regional hospital trusts (5 acute and 2 mental health NHS trusts) and GP practices, who are engaged in clinical teaching across every year of the curriculum.
+The University of Sunderland has strong links with local and regional hospital trusts (five acute and two mental health NHS trusts) and GP practices, who are engaged in clinical teaching across every year of the curriculum.

 You will also benefit from the University’s purpose-built research and teaching facilities in the Living Lab and Helen McArdle House, which have recently undergone significant investment to provide you with state-of-the-art facilities.